.db3

 Common issues with .db3 files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .db3 files
+• Compatibility Issues: Older or newer software versions may not fully support certain .db3 files

-If you're experiencing issues with a specific .db3 file, you might need to:
+If you encounter issues with a specific .db3 file, you may need to:

 • Ask the file creator to save it in a different format